microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

 ### Secure communication to Azure

 If your enterprise does not have an existing secure communication channel to the Azure cloud, consider setting up a Point-to-Site (P2S) Virtual Private Network (VPN) for deployment purposes only.
 To implement this for deployment purposes, you’ll need to add a virtual network and VPN Gateway to your Azure subscription by a VPN Gateway then downloading a VPN client and connecting it to the VPN Gateway to access resources on the virtual network (VNet).
-You will also need to then peer you virtual network where your VPN is to the Information Assistant virtual network.
+You will also need to then peer your virtual network where your VPN is to the Information Assistant virtual network.

 For more information, see [using an Azure VPN Gateway Point-to-Site VPN](https://learn.microsoft.com/en-us/azure/vpn-gateway/work-remotely-support) and [create and manage a VPN Gateway using the Azure portal](https://learn.microsoft.com/en-us/azure/vpn-gateway/tutorial-create-gateway-portal).